danwerner21/UniFLEX/README.md

 2021-11-03: I posted a photo of a minimal UniFLEX hardware system.
 It has CPU09MM3 (CPU and memory management), CPU09MON (UniBUG ROM, timer, system RAM and console port) and CPU09ID6 (DMA capable IDE interface)

+Note: whenever you can't read the source/(text) files on this archive, try hitting 'Raw' at the top right of the browser window.